Getting into the city

 From the airport

 In summers there is nonstop connectivity from all major UK cities to Salzburg.
-Top international flight operators connecting to Salzburg are British Airways and Ryanair.
+The top international flight operators connecting to Salzburg are British Airways and Ryanair.

 OBB Postbus stops are located opposite the airport terminal.
 Bus number 2 travels to the Salzburg main station/ Hauptbahnhof from the airport every 20 minutes every day.
 Journey time is around 25 minutes.